‘Bleak’ Irish rental market out of control, charity claims

 “There is no just way that ordinary workers, people with families and young people, can continue to pay rents at these astronomical levels,” Ms Murphy said.

-Asked about the survey on Monday, Minister for Finance Paschal Donohoe said it was obvious that rising rents were casuing “much anxiety” for people.
+Asked about the survey on Monday, Minister for Finance Paschal Donohoe said it was obvious that rising rents were causing “much anxiety” for people.

 “This is something that we have to change.
 This is why we are so committed and taking so many steps to increase the supply of homes and accommodation within Dublin,” he told reporters.